Careers Fairs - How to make them work for you

 Take a note of the name, position and company base of the representative you speak with; it will give you a contact to follow up.

-Make the fullest use of your contacts and the information that you collect today.
+Make use of your contacts and the information that you collect.
+Don't be afraid to mention a representative's name in your application to the company.